 With a bit of trial and error you can find a sunscreen that is most compatible with your favorite brand of makeup.
 If you want a shortcut here, check out the articles on the best sunscreens to wear under makeup here and here.

 Whichever sunscreen you choose, the important thing is to wear it every day, even in the winter and when it is cloudy outside.
-If you want to find out more about keeping your skin healthy and youthful, schedule a no-cost consultation with Dr. Slack today.
+If you want to find out more about keeping your skin healthy and youthful, schedule a consultation with Dr. Slack today.